benquantum/universalpathjoiner/README.md

 # universalpathjoiner
-C++ code that creates a universal path depending on which OS you are.
+C++ code that creates a universal path depending on which OS you are, tested successfully with RayLib library.